-Telecommunications are the underlying transport means for other economic activities.
-It is also subject to strong network effects, high natural barriers to entry and a legacy of state monopoly.
-For these reasons, the General Agreement on Trade in Services (GATS) includes an Annex on telecommunications which establishes the principles of non-discriminatory access to and use of telecommunications networks and services.
-The provisions apply to all WTO members whether or not they have made commitments to liberalize telecommunications, and underscores the important role of telecommunications for services trade.
-Thus, even before the internet was commercialized and widely used for business purposes, the WTO envisaged a crucial role for telecommunications for trade in any service.
+Telecommunication is the underlying transport means for other economic activities.
+It is also subject to strong network effects, high natural barriers to entry, and a legacy of state monopoly.
+For these reasons, the General Agreement on Trade in Services (GATS) includes an Annexure on telecommunications,1 which establishes the principles of non-discriminatory access to and use of telecommunication networks and services.
+The provisions apply to all World Trade Organization (WTO) Members regardless of whether or not they have made commitments to liberalise telecommunications and underscore its importance for trade in services.
+Thus, even before the internet was commercialised and widely used for business purposes, the WTO envisaged a crucial role for telecommunications for trade in any service.

-Going beyond the minimum requirements stated in the Annex, WTO members may also include telecommunications in their schedule of commitment, which amounts to a legal obligation to open the sector to foreign trade and investment.
-Finally, countries may take legal obligations to enforce pro-competitive domestic regulation that prohibits incumbent local operators from denying foreign suppliers access to their networks.
-Such obligations are enshrined in the GATS Reference Paper on competition safeguards, which members may add under "Additional Commitments" in their GATS schedules.
+Going beyond the minimum requirements stated in the Annexure, WTO Members may also include telecommunications in their schedules of commitments, which amount to a legal obligation to open the sector to foreign trade and investment.
+Finally, Members may take recourse to legal obligations to enforce pro-competitive domestic regulations that prohibit incumbent local operators from denying foreign suppliers access to their networks.
+Such obligations are enshrined in the GATS Reference Paper on competition safeguards,2 which members may add under 'Additional Commitments' in their GATS schedules.

 This paper explores the role of open and competitive markets in telecommunications for cross-border trade in business services with a focus on India.
 Digital transformation has made these services tradeable over electronic networks and Indian entrepreneurs were among the first to seize the opportunity to establish export-oriented computer and business services enterprises.
-Indeed, 66 percent of Indian computer and information services and are exported.1 In recent years, other developing countries are catching up and India's world market share of computer services has declined from 16 to 12 percent between 2012 and 2018.
-At the same time Indian exporters have moved into more sophisticated business services, for which its world market share has increased from 4.3 to 5.1 percent.2
+Indeed, 66% of Indian computer and information services are exported as per the Organisation for Economic Co-operation and Development (OECD) Trade in Value Added (TiVA) dataset, 2015.3 In recent years, other developing countries are catching up and India's world market share of computer services has declined from 16% to 12% between 2012 and 2018.4 At the same time, Indian exporters have moved into more